Ekrem İmamoğlu: 2025 arrest

 On 19 March 2025, İmamoğlu was arrested by Turkish Police on charges related to alleged corruption along with more than 100 people.
 He was also alleged to have aided the Kurdistan Workers' Party (PKK).
 On 18 March 2025, Istanbul University annulled İmamoğlu's degree, citing irregularities, which blocks him from running for president.
 The decision came just days before the opposition was set to nominate him as a presidential candidate for the 2028 election.
 He was visited in prison 11 days later by an EU delegation led by Katarina Barley.

 Following his arrest, İmamoğlu's party, the CHP, called it a "civilian coup" and called for nationwide protests.
 Subsequently, the governor of Istanbul, Davut Gül, imposed a four-day ban on protests in the city.
 The government also restricted access to several social media platforms following the detention.
 Despite the restrictions, protesters gathered outside Şişli Municipality and held slogans in support of İmamoğlu.

 Despite assembly bans and police crackdowns, hundreds of thousands have rallied, with nearly 1,900 people detained since the protests began.
 Opposition leader Özgür Özel condemned the arrests, accusing the government of attempting to intimidate and silence dissent.
 President Recep Tayyip Erdoğan has dismissed the protests, warning that those inciting unrest "have nowhere to go".

-On 16 July, 2025 İmamoğlu was convicted of insulting and threatening Istanbul's Chief Public Prosecutor Akın Gürlek and sentenced to one year and eight months' imprisonment.
+On 16 July 2025, İmamoğlu was convicted of insulting and threatening Istanbul's Chief Public Prosecutor Akın Gürlek and sentenced to one year and eight months' imprisonment.
 The charges followed comments İmamoğlu made in January when he accused Gürlek of targeting opposition figures through politically motivated investigations.

+On 11 November 2025, Turkish prosecutors charged İmamoğlu with 142 offences, which Turkey’s opposition leader said were intended to prevent İmamoğlu’s political ascent.
+The indictment accused İmamoğlu of leading a sprawling criminal organization and sought a cumulative prison sentence exceeding 2,000 years—an extraordinary demand that opposition figures described as disproportionate and indicative of a politically driven attempt to remove President Recep Tayyip Erdoğan’s most formidable rival from public life.